 Chronic insomnia and other sleep disorders are extremely common in the United States, affecting an estimated 50 to 70 million adults.
 While some are able to find relief in conventional medications, such as Lunesta and Ambien, pharmaceutical sleeping aids are not effective for every patient.
 Moreover, prescription sleep medication can have bothersome side effects, have dangerous interactions with other medications, lead to physical dependence, and even pose a risk of overdose.

-If conventional medications have failed to improve the duration and quality of your sleep, you may want to consider talking to your physician about using medical marijuana, or cannabis.
-In 2012, Massachusetts passed an initiative which legalized Cannabis for the treatment of chronic insomnia and other sleep disorders.
-There is an extensive, ever-growing body of peer-reviewed medical research – all supported by countless patient reports – which attest to the efficacy of Cannabis in aiding restful sleep for patients of all ages.
+If conventional medications have failed to improve the duration and quality of your sleep, you may want to consider talking to your physician about using medical marijuana or cannabis.
+There is an extensive, ever-growing body of peer-reviewed medical research — all supported by countless patient reports — which attest to the efficacy of cannabis in aiding restful sleep for patients of all ages.

 How Medical Marijuana Can Improve The Length And Quality Of Your Sleep